 The grades of the new salary structure are sufficiently wide to provide appropriate pay for employees with varying skills, knowledge, experience, and performance levels.
 Factors for progression in the salary range may include external market, institutional compensation goals, assignment of additional duties, recognition for meeting certain goals, and individual skill and/or performance ratings.
-Salary increase determinations such as annual budgeted increases, equity pay increases, market-based increases, and/or performance related salary increases can be accomplished by managing pay within the pay grade.
+Salary increase determinations such as annual budgeted increases, equity pay increases and market-based increases can be accomplished by managing pay within the pay grade.
 It is important to understand that the classification of a job does not have to change in order to provide a salary increase.